amidaware/trmm-docs/docs/install_agent.md

 ## Using a deployment link

 Creating a deployment link is the recommended way to deploy agents.
-The main benefit of this method is that the exectuable is generated only whenever the deployment download link is accessed, whereas with the other methods it's generated right away and the agent's version hardcoded into the exe.
+The main benefit of this method is that the executable is generated only whenever the deployment download link is accessed, whereas with the other methods it's generated right away and the agent's version hardcoded into the exe.
 Using a deployment link will allow you to not worry about installing using an older version of an agent, which will fail to install if you have updated your RMM to a version that is not compatible with an older installer you might have lying around.

 To create a deployment, from the web UI click **Agents > Manage Deployments**.